-Stress can be pretty hard to avoid (especially in this day and age), so it’s important to have ways to relieve the tension when you’re experiencing it.
+From workplace stress to financial stress to, well, COVID stress, it seems stress can be pretty hard to avoid (especially in this day and age).
+That’s why it’s important to have ways to relieve the tension when you’re experiencing it.
 Some find certain stress-reducing supplements and vitamins helpful, while others might use more short-term relievers like chewing gum (it’s a thing).
 Otherwise, a simple walk in the park has been shown to dial down stress.

 Another natural way to combat the strain you might be feeling is through food.
 Certain foods (and drinks) include properties that naturally calm the body, while also providing nutrients that are often depleted as a result of stress.
 If you’re sitting on the more highly strung spectrum, it can’t hurt to incorporate some of these veggies, seafood and fruits into your diet.